adam-pawelek/go_exercise/gin_gorm_auth/README.md

 http://localhost:4000/swagger/index.html#

 ### App
-To run the application, all you need to do is enter this command (the .env file is in the repository)
+To run the application, all you need to do is enter this command

 ```
 docker compose -f docker-compose-qa.yaml up